RajputRenu/EKS_Project/README.md

 Deploying the Node.js Application:

-To deploy the Node.js application on your Amazon EKS cluster, follow these steps given in Deployment file.
+To deploy the Simple Node.js application on your Amazon EKS cluster, follow these steps given in Deployment file.

 Deployment Output:
 Upon successful deployment, you can expect the following information: